trishnasharma/ecs171_final_project/README.md

 ### Methods:
  #### Data Exploration:
- Our data consists of training and test images separated from kaggle which were combined to train our model efficiently.
+ Our data consists of training and test images separated which were combined to train our model efficiently.
+It was import from kaggle.
 The data is already formatted to closely match with the classic MNIST.
-Each image or row has label (0-25) indicating the letter it represents.
+Each image or row has label (0-25) indicating the letter it represents and a set of 789 pixel values between 0-255 representing 28x28 pixel grayscale image .
 However, there are no case for letters J (Label 9) and Z (Label 25) because of the gesture motions.
+The Sign Language MNIST dataset originally included only 1704 images which were cropped to include only hands, resized and then used to create 50+ variations to increse the dataset.
+Moreover, the dataset is already balance as seen in the bar graph, there are enough cases or images for each letters except for J and X.

 <img src="https://github.com/hirenpateldotdev/ecs171_final_project/blob/main/Balanced%20Dataset.png?raw=true" width="400"/>